-- In normal mode by SPI interface.
-A second supply voltage (V{CC}) is required for bidirectional SPI communication - In fail mode by the corresponding direct inputs IN1:IN4.
-OUT6 is off in this mode
+- in normal mode by SPI interface.
+A second supply voltage (V{CC}) is required for bidirectional SPI communication - in fail mode by the corresponding direct inputs IN1:IN4.
+The OUT5 for the penta version and the OUT6 are off in this mode